What is a cerebral abscess?

 What are possible complications of a cerebral abscess?

 Treating a cerebral abscess right away is very important.
 Without treatment, very serious complications can set in, including death.
-Even with treatment, some people might have long-term neurologic problems, such as weakness or trouble moving.
+Even with treatment, some people might have long-term nervous system problems, such as weakness or trouble moving.

 What can I do to prevent a cerebral abscess?